citp/privacy-policy-historical/n/ny/nyp/nypost.com.md

-> *The following text is extracted and transformed from the nypost.com privacy policy that was archived on 2008-05-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080511050647id_/http%3A//www.nypost.com/legal/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nypost.com privacy policy that was archived on 2008-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216165211id_/http%3A//www.nypost.com/legal/privacy.htm) for the most accurate reproduction.*

-# Privacy Policy | New York Post - New York Post
+# Privacy Policy | New York Post- New York Post

 _Effective as of June 21, 2006_
 **NYP Holdings, Inc. ("The Post")** , which includes The New York Post, NYPOST.COM, NYPOSTSTORE.COM, STORE.NYPOST.COM and other Internet sites controlled by The Post ( **"Post Sites"** ), is part of the News America Group, which has adopted a set of [Privacy Principles](http://www.newscorp.com/privacy.html) applicable to all its U.S.-based companies.
 The Post has implemented those Principles in this Privacy Policy, which describes how we collect, use and share personally identifiable information ("PII") we obtain from and about individuals located in the U.S.